 If you've never given your dog's paw pads much thought, you should!
 Pads are the thick, spongy, rubbery part of your dog's paw.
 Dogs rely on their paw pads to absorb shock, make traction with the surface on which they're walking (or running, sliding, slipping, etc.), insulate their paws from extreme temperatures, and to protect them from whatever is underfoot.
-Watch your dog's paws when you take him out for a walk or a play session, and you’ll realise how much punishment his pads take on a daily basis.
+Watch your dog's paws when you take them out for a walk or a play session, and you’ll realise how much punishment their pads take on a daily basis.

 Common paw pad injuries include lacerations, punctures and abrasions.
 If a dog steps on glass or other sharp objects, even the toughest paw pad can get cut.
 Paw pads can also be injured by extreme temperatures, and it’s not unknown for dogs to experience burned paw pads on very hot days.
 In addition, paw pads can be hurt by chemical spills on the ground.

 If you've personally seen your dog step into a chemical or tread on glass or an extremely hot surface, you’ll probably know almost immediately if they have injured their paw pads.
 However, injuries may not always be witnessed firsthand, and sometimes can occur a short time after the actual injury taken place.